mathieuprog/expo-use-storage-state/README.md

     Toast.show({ type: 'error', text1: err.operation + ' failed', text2: err.message });
     // send the error to your monitoring service
   },
+  // on native, use SecureStore instead of AsyncStorage
+  useSecure: true,
 });
 ```